Targeted Therapies Take Aim at Cancer

 If a problem arises in a cell's signaling system, it can push a healthy cell toward becoming a cancerous one.
 Usually, more than one signal has to go haywire for a tumor to arise.
 But over time, if a number of critical molecular changes accumulate, the healthy cell is transformed into a cancer cell.

 Scientists have identified many molecular mistakes that lead to cancer.
 Defects in genes are a very common molecular change seen in cancer.
-Genes are microscopic pieces of DNA located within cells.
+Genes are stretches of DNA located within cells.
 The role of genes is to provide cells with instructions for producing proteins.
 Damaged genes make flawed proteins.
 Many proteins are involved in signaling.
 So, flawed proteins disrupt the signaling pathways that are essential for a cell to function normally.

 Identifying the exact mistakes that lead to cancer can help doctors and researchers know how to treat cancer.
 Once a critical flaw has been identified, researchers search for a medication that can interfere with an abnormal molecule or malfunctioning process.
 The drug's interference in the malfunctioning process can inhibit the cancer's progression or even eliminate the tumor.